 "Restraining order or not, on the day before Christmas Eve, protesters will assemble at the Mall of America; there will be cameras; and millions will be watching," the group said in a Facebook post late Tuesday.
 "What happens next will tell us volumes about who we are as a society."

 Black Lives Matter demonstrators camped outside a Minneapolis police station for nearly three weeks after a police officer shot Jamar Clark, 24, on Nov.
-15. The death of Clark, who was unarmed, added fuel to a heated debate over race and justice in the United States.
-Last year just before Christmas, more than 1,500 Black Lives Matter protesters demonstrating against grand jury decisions not to charge police officers in the killings of unarmed black men in Ferguson, Missouri and New York shut down part of the Mall of America.
+15. The death of Clark, who was unarmed, added fuel to a heated debate over race and justice in the United States.%shareLinks-quote="1,500 Black Lives Matter protesters demonstrating against grand jury decisions not to charge police officers in the killings of unarmed black men." type="spreadWord"%Last year just before Christmas, more than 1,500 Black Lives Matter protesters demonstrating against grand jury decisions not to charge police officers in the killings of unarmed black men in Ferguson, Missouri and New York shut down part of the Mall of America.

 The protests, days after rioting and arson in Ferguson, resulted in the arrest of about two dozen people, mostly for trespassing and failure to disperse.